-We Can't Forget Just How Insane the Menendez Brothers Murder Case Was in Its Day—or in Any Day
+Remembering How Much of a Circus the Menendez Brothers Murder Case Was in Its Day—or in Any Day - E!
+Online

 Leslie Abramson headed up the defense for Erik, while Jill Lansing was lead defense attorney for Lyle.

 Two years before the O.J.
-Simpson murder trial would become the most talked about televised trial of all time, the Menendez brothers' first murder trial—also televised pretty much in its entirety on Court TV—captivated the nation.
+Simpson murder trial would become the most talked about trial of all time, prompting 24/7 media coverage and a new era for cable news, the Menendez brothers' first murder trial—also televised pretty much in its entirety on Court TV—captivated the nation.

 A self-made millionaire Cuban immigrant and his beauty queen wife, gunned down by their two spoiled brat sons in Beverly Hills—the case had all the trappings of a Hollywood melodrama (which it would become in 1994, with Edward James Olmos and Beverly D'Angelo playing Jose and Kitty Menendez).

-The real twist came, however, when the defense revealed its case: Lyle and Erik, sexually, physically and emotionally abused by their parents since they were children, had acted in tormented self-defense.
+The real twist came, however, when the defense revealed its case: Lyle and Erik had acted in tormented self-defense because their parents sexually, physically and emotionally abused by their them since they were children.

 Lyle testified in September 1993 that both parents sexually abused him, his father when he was between 6 and 8 years old, and Kitty would bathe him and have him get into bed with her up until he was 13, after which she continued to "harass" him and be inappropriate.
 His parents continued to be violent with him into his late teens, Lyle said.
 When he started dating, Kitty would call his girlfriends "gold diggers" and "bimbos," he added.

-Note: (A previous version of this story was originally published April 25, 2017, at 4 a.m.
-PT; updated April 26, 2018, at 10:15 a.m.
-PT)